lzhecheng/cloud-provider-azure/site/content/en/topics/shared-ip.md

   type: LoadBalancer
 ```

-Note that if you specify the `loadBalancerIP` but there is no corresponding public IP pre-allocated, an error would be reported.
+Note that if you specify the annotation `service.beta.kubernetes.io/azure-load-balancer-ipv4` or `service.beta.kubernetes.io/azure-load-balancer-ipv6` but there is no corresponding public IP pre-allocated, an error would be reported.

 ## DNS